 It’s a souvenir with a little personal story, and I have many more items like that from places I’ve visited, enough to fill three boxes.
 Those items are not just stuff — they’re memories.
 When I’m 75 and sitting in my rattan rocking chair, I know I’ll want something to jog my memory of a time gone by.

-Still, one can only pack up so many memories.
+Still, one can only pack up so many memories when moving.
 It’s only worth it to spend a certain amount on shipping, and you have to know when to pull the plug.
 Knowing that I might not stay permanently in the US, I’d always pick the cheapest furniture, cheapest appliances, cheapest household items and to a certain extent, cheapest clothes.
-In between apartments, I’d lighten the load by leaving something behind for the next tenant, or giving away to people who helped me move.
+In between apartments, I’d lighten the load by leaving something behind for the next tenant, or giving away to people who helped me with moving.
 I made it easier on myself by ditching the burdensome clutter but keeping what means the most to me.

 While I didn’t need an exercise in packing to know this, it’s helped me fully understand why I’m putting myself through this major upheaval.
-In my 11 years abroad, I’ve saved memories from my childhood home country too, and now they’ve manifested — the city I grew up in is changing swiftly, my generation has grown up and entering our 30s, and the parents are getting older.
+In my 11 years abroad, I’ve saved memories from my childhood home country too, and as good as they were the city I grew up in is changing swiftly.
+My generation has grown up and entering our 30s, and the parents are getting older.
 The longer I stay here, the more I’m missing out on developments at home that I could be a part of.

 Since I can’t be in two places at once, I’ve decided that my priorities are all back in Malaysia for now.
 Living my early adult years in the States has been an amazing, life-changing experience.
 I’ve learned knowledge and skills I would never have known had I stayed in Asia.
 Now it’s time to quit my job here, say goodbye to friends and take my adult self home to rediscover my corner of the world.
-After I leave the United States, my adventures aren’t over — I’m just starting a brand new chapter.
+After I leave the United States, my adventures aren’t over — I’m just moving to start a brand new chapter in life.